Master of Science in Law FAQs

 I am a Northwestern employee.
 Can I use the University's tuition benefit for the MSL?

-Benefits-eligible Northwestern employees are usually able to use the Employee Reduced Tuition Benefit.
+Yes!
+Benefits-eligible Northwestern employees (including post-docs) are usually able to use the Employee Reduced Tuition Benefit.
 Several MSL students have used this benefit to cover the bulk of their MSL tuition.

 Am I eligible for an MSL scholarship if I am using an employer-provided tuition benefit?